-Project managers use the target PMV initial project briefs to design & construction teams to deliver assumptions in development appraisals and client expectations on wider outcomes.
-They then track actual delivery against the metric through the design stages to ensure targets are being met and encourage where falling short.
+target PMV score project briefs to design from an early design & construction teams to deliver assumptions in stage to advise on development appraisals systems/construction and client expectations techniques which on wider outcomes. could help to achieve They then track actual the target including delivery against the the opportunities metric through the to pre-manufacture design stages to ensure complex assemblies or installations.